johnhunsley/simple-user-account-jpa/README.md

 # simple-user-account-jpa
-JPA Implementation of the simple-user-account API
+Spring Data JPA Implementation of the simple-user-account API